 The obligation of calculating and paying the income tax from the transfer of securities lies with the taxpayer.
-As from 2018, income obtained by individuals is also subject to individual health contribution (10%) if the total personal yearly income (excluding salary income)exceeds a certain threshold (12 minimum gross salaries per year, which amount currently to 26,760 RON per year).
+Income obtained by individuals is also subject to capped health fund contribution (10%) if the total personal yearly income (excluding salary income) exceeds certain thresholds (between at least 6 minimum gross salaries which amount currently to 19,800 RON per year, and 24 minimum gross salaries per year - currently RON 79,200).

-Any net loss resulting from the transfer of securities, other than shares and transferable securities in non-listed companies can be carried forward for up to seven consecutive tax years.
+Any net loss resulting from the transfer of securities, other than shares and transferable securities in non-listed companies can be carried forward for up to five consecutive tax years, within the limit of 70% of the net annual gain.